Avoiding editorial manipulation

 The importance of journalistic integrity

-Journalists have to realise that, whatever territory they are living and working in, they have a duty to remain removed from those who wield the power.
+Journalists have to realise that, whatever territory they are living and working in, they have a duty to remain removed from those in powerful positions.

 The result is that the public is denied access to the information society requires in order to function in a healthy and fair manner.

-Image by Alvin Trusty released under Creative Commons.
+Image by Pangalactic Gargleblaster released under Creative Commons.